 Between the Lines

-Sevcan has always included circles in her work and has even written and illustrated a story about it entitled Relationshapes.
+Sevcan has always been inspired by the cyclical nature of things and as a result often featured circles in her work.
+She has even written and illustrated a story about a circle entitled 'Relationshapes'.
 She later became entranced with the Japanese ensō, a circle hand-drawn in one or two uninhibited brushstrokes to express a moment when the mind is free to let the body create.
 It symbolises absolute enlightenment, strength, elegance, the universe, and mu (the void).

 Sevcan is one of the founding members of Kurdish Art Fair, a biannual exhibition celebrating history and culture.
 She participates in Carshalton Artist's Open Studios every year and is a member of Arts Network Sutton.
-Sevcan also designs music album artwork for bands.
+Sevcan also designs music album artwork for bands and musicians.